paulstothard/helpful_commands/README.md

 ### Crop an image and add a white border

-The following uses **imagemagick** to removes any edges that are exactly the same color as the corner pixels.
+The following uses [ImageMagick](https://imagemagick.org) to removes any edges that are exactly the same color as the corner pixels.
 A 30-pixel white border is then added to the sides and the top and bottom:

 ```bash
 convert input.png -trim -bordercolor White -border 30x30 output.png